ebpffoundation/foundation/meetup-program.md

 **Meetup Groups hosting an event about eBPF can be reimbursed for up to $150 per month for Meetup-related expenses as long as they are using and hosting events on [community.cncf.io](https://community.cncf.io/), including food, beverages, and other expenses.**

+#### Event Eligibility & Verification

+To ensure the integrity of the program, expenses will only be reimbursed for approved events.
+To qualify:

+1. Platform Requirement: The group must be active and the specific event must be hosted/listed on community.cncf.io.
+2. Content Focus: The agenda must primarily focus on eBPF technology or use cases.
+3. Proof of Event: To verify the event took place, you must include a link to the specific event page and a number of attendees.

 #### Reimbursement Instructions:

 1. Create an account in the recommended expense report software [expensify.com](https://expensify.com) (if you already have a expense report software you can use that software if you prefer)
 2. Create a report through expensify.com and attach receipts to the full report.
 Export as a PDF
  	-	Please expense receipts after you have spent the money.